WhitelistVideo

 The Bark on iPhone Problem

-• Access any website on cellular data without Bark detecting it
+• Browse any website without Bark seeing it

 Why Bark Doesn't Work Properly on iPhone